Program overview

-The Master of Public Health program with a specialization in Indigenous and Northern Health has a structured approach to ensure comprehensive learning.
+The Master of Public Health with Specialization in Indigenous and Northern Health offers a structured yet flexible approach to learning.
 The program can be completed in the following formats:

-- Full-time on-campus - Complete all requirements within 6 terms (2 years).
+- Full-time on-campus program: Students must complete all requirements within 6 terms (2 years).

-- Flexible full-time - Complete all requirements at a distance within 12 terms (4 years).
+- Flexible full-time program: Students can attend evening sections and complete the program at a distance within 12 terms (4 years).

 - 3.5 FCEs of required core courses